 Here is some more information that will help you make the most of your day at Cala Pira Beach.

-DON’T TAKE SAND – Stealing sand, shells, pebbles and stones from Sardinian beaches is prohibited and it’s an administrative crime that is taken very seriously.
-If you are caught with it, you may end up being fined.
+DON’T TAKE SAND – Stealing sand, shells, pebbles and stones from Sardinian beaches is prohibited.
+It’s an administrative crime that we take very seriously.
+If you are caught with it, you may get a fine.
+Likewise, you shouldn’t take jellyfish and marine stars out of the water.
+They are protected and it is prohibited by law.

 BE RESPECTFUL OF OTHERS – Cala Pira gets very crowded during the summer months.
-Locals are used to this but it’s always good manners to ask if it is ok to lay your umbrella right next to them.
+Locals are used to this.
+However, it’s always good manners to ask if it is ok to place your umbrella or lay your towel right next to them.
 Likewise, avoid ball games that may disturb others.

 ONLY LEAVE FOOTPRINTS – You will find garbage bins on the beach.
 Sardinia has regulations on separating organic waste from plastic, cans, glass and general waste.
 Don’t leave large items you are unsure of – take them home with you.
 And by all means, don’t leave cigarette butts on the sand as they are highly polluting.

-CALA SINZIAS At less than 10 minutes drive from Cala Pira, this is another locals favorite.
+CALA SINZIAS – Less than 10 minutes drive from Cala Pira, this is another locals favorite.
 While the color or the water and the sea is similar to that of Cala Pira, this is a much longer beach with deeper water.
 There are a few parking lots along the beach and well equipped kiosks.
 The best food is at Lido Tamatete.

 SANTA GIUSTA – Locals calls this marvelous spot Scoglio di Peppino (Peppino’s Rock).
 Blessed with very shallow waters, a massive rock where you can snorkel around, incredible vistas and fine sand, this is one of the most famous beaches in the area.
 The two resorts on site make it rather crowded.
 You can opt to stay at the beach on the other side of the rock formation for a quieter day, or else visit off season, in mid-September or October.

-MONTE TURNO – A small cove closer to Costa Rei and also nicely sheltered from the wind.
+MONTE TURNO – A small cove closer to Costa Rei, Cala di Monte Turno is nicely sheltered from the wind.
 It has beautiful rock formations and Mediterranean vegetation at its back.
 You you will find a large parking lot for which you have to pay, and a nice kiosk called Iki Beach on the beach.
-For more information, read my post A Quick Guide To Cala Di Monte Turno.

 Most people who visit Cala Pira stay in nearby Costa Rei, where you will find plenty of good holiday homes, several good resorts and a few hotels.
-For more information, click here.
+Here you can book your hotel in Costa Rei.

 Alternatively, you can stay in Villasimius, which also has plenty of good accommodation options.
-To see what’s available, click here.
+These are the best hotels in Villasimius.

 Further Readings